 The staff team delivering the course are internationally exhibiting artists, curators, and art historians with expertise and research interests in the modern and contemporary period.

-In the first year, students begin to establish their fine art practice within our studios and specialist workshops.
-Alongside this, they study important movements in art from Romanticism to Modernism, placing these in their social contexts.
+In the first year, you will begin to establish your fine art practice within our studios and specialist workshops.
+Alongside this, you will study important movements in art from Romanticism to Modernism, placing these in their social contexts.

-The unit introduces students to methods, materials and processes relevant to fine art.
-Students will begin to explore approaches to the production of fine art studio outcomes that will be further developed in the second semester practice unit.
+The module introduces you to methods, materials and processes relevant to fine art.
+You will begin to explore approaches to the production of fine art studio outcomes that will be further developed in the second semester practice module.

-In the second and third years students continue to explore and define their fine art practice, articulating their approaches with increasing confidence as they develop their knowledge and understanding of art's historical, theoretical, and institutional contexts.
+In your second and third years, you will continue to explore and define your fine art practice, articulating your approaches with increasing confidence as you develop your knowledge and understanding of art's historical, theoretical, and institutional contexts.
 Options in the second and third year introduce valuable curatorial skills and professional perspectives, and a curating pathway is recognised through its own degree award: BA (Hons) Fine Art and Art History (Curating Pathway).

-The unit facilitates the development of an independent studio practice, providing an opportunity to further explore materials, processes and issues relating to fine art.
-Tutorials will support the student in selecting from the second semester practice options.
+The module facilitates the development of an independent studio practice, providing an opportunity to further explore materials, processes and issues relating to fine art.

-In their final year students will realise and produce a body of work or an exhibition project that demonstrates a critical and informed engagement with contemporary art practice and/or curating.
-Students will also conduct an independent research project leading to an extended piece of writing, which may be an extended essay or a full-length dissertation.
+In your final year you will realise and produce a body of work or an exhibition project that demonstrates a critical and informed engagement with contemporary art practice and/or curating.
+You will also conduct an independent research project leading to an extended piece of writing, which may be an extended essay or a full-length dissertation.

-The unit will explore institutional contexts for the teaching, production, and use of art (such as the art school, the studio, patronage, the art market, the art museum).
-As part of this, the unit will also examine historical processes of change since the Renaissance that have resulted in the transformation of the institutional structure of art.
+This module will explore institutional contexts for the teaching, production, and use of art (such as the art school, the studio, patronage, the art market, the art museum).
+As part of this, the module will also examine historical processes of change since the Renaissance that have resulted in the transformation of the institutional structure of art.

 10 credits equates to 100 hours of study, which is a combination of lectures, seminars and practical sessions, and independent study.
 A three year degree qualification typically comprises 360 credits (120 credits per year).
 The exact composition of your study time and assessments for the course will vary according to your option choices and style of learning, but it could be—